w3c/ServiceWorker/explainer.md

 > Documents live out their whole lives using the ServiceWorker they start with.

 This means that if a document starts life _without_ a ServiceWorker it won't suddenly get a ServiceWorker later in life, even if one is installed for a matching bit of URL space during the doucment's lifetime.
 This means documents that are loaded with a ServiceWorker which might later call `navigator.serviceWorker.unregister("/*")` do not become controlled by that worker.
-Put another way, `registerServiceWorker()` and `unregisterServiceWorker()` only affect *subsequent* navigations.
+Put another way, `serviceWorker.register()` and `serviceWorker.unregister()` only affect *subsequent* navigations.

 This is good for a couple of important reasons: